 Conclusion:

-Mechanical properties were found to be enhanced in fly ash bricks as compared to clay bricks.
+Mechanical properties are found to be enhanced in this types of bricks as compared to clay bricks.

 Compressive strength and flexural strength of fly ash brick were 54.21% and 56% higher than clay brick.